cesareuseche/cooking-nana-backend/README.md

     {
     "msg": "Welcome, <Contact 'some_user'>"
     }

 ### /ingredients

     This is a GET endpoint, you will obtain a list o all ingredients

+### /recipes

+    This could be used as GET endpoint, you will obtain a list o all recipes

+### /recipes/<int:position>

+    This is a GET endpoint, you will need enter the recipe id to obtain data